MicrosoftDocs/learn/learn-pr/startups/validate-idea/includes/2-articulate-idea.md

 Your next job is to prioritize those pain points so that you can address the most significant ones with your product.
 Customers are much more likely to use and pay for a product that reduces or eliminates a pain that is severe and occurs frequently than a pain which is mild and occurs rarely.

-It's helpful to use a Customer Pain Matrix that plots intensity versus frequency, as shown below.
+It's helpful to use a customer pain matrix that plots intensity versus frequency, as shown below.
 The pains in the top right-hand quadrant will be the ones you should focus your attention on.

 :::image type="content" source="../media/learning-path-pain-matrix-chart.png" alt-text="Chart that shows the relationship between the intensity and frequency of pain.":::